NAThompson/DifferentiableRaytracing/README.md

 ## Newton's method is bad

 - Need to compute derivatives/Jacobians
-- Sensitive to rounding errors
+- Slow with multiple roots
-- Difficulty with multiple roots
+- Full-measure regions of initial conditions where it diverges.
-- There can exist full-measure regions of initial conditions where it diverges.
+- Can converge to values which are not roots.
-- The Newton iterate can converge, but to a value which is not a root.
+- For ray intersections, it *ignores* your initial guess for $$t$$.

-- Converges to the "wrong root"
+^ Since Newton's method computes the intersection of line with tangent plane, $$t$$ is uniquely determined by the guesses for the parametric coorindates $$(u_0, v_0)$$.

 But let's examine a hack that makes it a bit better.